View Project Photos

 In mid-April 1986, after several meetings with HRC’s co-founder Isaac Tigrett, I was given a contract to execute three windows for the newest Hard Rock Cafe being planned for Dallas [as a renovation of an early 20th century Baptist Church on the corner of McKinney and Routh].
 Frustrating as it was [especially at this early point in my career], I soon realized that Tigrett was really looking for a faithful, pre-Victorian-style depiction of canonized rock’n’roll stars [quite a departure from the portfolio I’d been showing him].
 Finally, in mid-July, in a stroke of creative brilliance, I quit. . .

 To get the project back on track, I recruited the talents of illustrator Ben James, figure artist Ellen Soderquist and painter Frank X. Tolbert 2.
-Up in Isaac and Maureen [once married to Ringo Starr] Tigrett’s opulent penthouse atop the Stoneleigh Hotel, surrounded by jaw-dropping rock’n’roll memorabilia [a smashed Pete Townsend Stratocaster lay as kindling in one of the fireplaces], we had weekly [at least] brainstorming sessions and design presentations.
+Up in Isaac and Maureen [formerly Ms. Ringo Starr] Tigrett’s opulent penthouse atop the Stoneleigh Hotel, surrounded by jaw-dropping rock’n’roll memorabilia [for instance, a smashed Pete Townsend Stratocaster lay kindling-esque in one of the fireplaces], we held brainstorming sessions and design presentations several times a week.
 At first the idea was to have each of the three artists do a study for the Elvis Window.
-One of their designs would then the chosen by Tigrett.
-When we all met to review their preliminary efforts, Isaac and I realized that the three ideas strongly complemented each other.
-Isaac then wisely opted for a three-artist design team.
+One of their designs would then the chosen by Tigrett and me.
+When we all met to review their preliminary efforts, Isaac and I realized that the three concepts so strongly complemented each other that we wisely opted for a three-artist design team.
 [By this point Tigrett had designated Chuck Berry and Jerry Lee Lewis to flank the King.
 However, due to time constraints, the Elvis Window would be completed first, hopefully in time for the Grand Opening.]

 At the ground breaking ritual, Dan Ackroyd had proclaimed the turn-of-the-century Federalist-style Baptist Church the future “Supreme Court of Rock’N’Roll”.
 The three stained glass windows would overlook an elevated, carved Judges’ Bench/Stage/Dining Area with a dignified King Elvis presiding from his throne.
 Musical-staff borders with hit song titles, record labels from first record contracts, star-studded cobalt skies and distinctive gold-pink glass details would all reappear in the more energetic Chuck Berry and Jerry Lee Lewis soon to follow.